 After a Resolution (or proposed Bylaw amendment) has been received by the OEVP there is a 2-week period in which additional co-sponsors may be added.
 The Executive Director of the cosponsoring entity must notify the OEVP directly in order to be added as a co-sponsor.
+Resolutions must be in final form as agreed upon by the submitting organization, and cosponsors as appropriate, no later than 37 days before the House of Delegates session.

 A proposed resolution that is received by the OEVP less than 60 days prior to a House of Delegates session, but before the final meeting of the HAC prior to that House session will be forwarded to the HAC for its consideration and recommendation on the proposed resolution.
-However, the resolution will be referred to a House Reference Committee for consideration and discussed by the House of Delegates only if the prior notice provision is first waived by a two-thirds vote of the House.
+However, the resolution will be assigned to a House Reference Committee for consideration and discussed by the House of Delegates only if the prior notice provision is first waived by a two-thirds vote of the House.

-A proposed resolution (except for those proposed by a Reference Committee) that is received by the OEVP after the final meeting of the HAC prior to a House of Delegates session will be referred to a House Reference Committee for consideration and discussed by the House only if the prior notice provision is first waived by a two-thirds vote of the House and the HAC is given an opportunity to convene and make a recommendation on the proposed resolution.
+A proposed resolution that is received by the OEVP after the final meeting of the HAC prior to a House of Delegates session will be assigned to a House Reference Committee for consideration and discussed by the House only if the prior notice provision is first waived by a two-thirds vote of the House and the HAC is given an opportunity to convene and make a recommendation on the proposed resolution.
+The requirement for referral to a Reference Committee prior to taking final action on any matter may be waived by a two-thirds vote of the House.